r3ksk/hxmrpava/Configuration/03-SAP_SPA_Technical_Pre_Req/README.md

 SAP Process Automation consists of cloud and on-premise desktop components.
 The cloud components get activated when you configure SAP Process Automation BTP Service using Boosters

-The onPremise Desktop Agent component setup consists of 3 steps
+The on-premise Desktop Agent component setup consists of 3 steps

 1. Install the technical pre-requisites
 2. Desktop Agent Installation
 3. Desktop Agent Registration

-#### 1. Install the technical pre-requisites
+#### 1. Install the technical prerequisites
 SAP Process Automation Desktop Agent requires the following softwares to be installed in your Windows System
 1. Latest version of Microsoft Edge
 2. .NET Framework 4.7.2